Laura Hickman

-Laura Curtis Hickman (born December 7, 1956, in Long Beach, California) is an American fantasy author, best known for her works in game design and fantasy novels cowritten with her husband, Tracy Hickman.
-She was one of the first women to write and publish a tabletop adventure.
+Laura Curtis Hickman (born December 7, 1956) is an American fantasy author, best known for her works in game design and fantasy novels cowritten with her husband, Tracy Hickman.

 Early life

 Laura Curtis was born on December 7, 1956, in Long Beach, California.
 She married Tracy Hickman in 1977.
 They have four children.
-Laura Hickman is a Latter-day Saint.
+Laura Hickman is a member of the LDS Church.